Symptoms Of A Bad Engine Immobilizer

 2. Check and, if applicable, replace your car battery.

 Call a mechanic out to check for any obvious signs of misfires (see the list below).
-You could also get your car towed to a shop.
+You could also get your car towed to a garage.

-When they can’t get your vehicle to start, it’s time to visit the skilled automotive electrician.
+When they can’t get your vehicle to start, it’s time to visit the expert automotive electrician.

 Remember, your symptoms could also represent any other misfire-causing problem: